tomasperino-cybersecurity/-3-SOC-Incident-Report---Traffic-Analysis-Download-from-Fake-Software-Site/README.md

 🛡️​​ Recommendations as a Cybersecurity Professional:
 1) Containment
-- Preserve evidence. (example: .pcap files)
+- Preserve evidence. (example: .pcap files and downloaded files)
 - Isolate the infected host.
 - Block communication with the malicious IPs.